 Is Bowmar Nutrition Protein Safe?

-Those who are lactose intolerant may not be able to use whey protein in its concentrated form, and those with kidney or liver damage should speak to their physician before supplementing with whey protein.
+Those with lactose intolerance may struggle with concentrated whey protein, and individuals with kidney or liver damage should consult their physician before supplementing with whey protein.

-Excess consumption can also cause gastric upset, farting, and nausea, so don’t use too much.
+Excessive consumption can cause digestive upset, gas, and nausea, so moderate your intake.

 Where to Buy Bowmar Nutrition Protein

-At $39.99 for the 2-lb tub, Bowmar Nutrition Protein is in the ballpark of a good value, assuming you like all the weird flavors and ingredients.
-That’s good, since there are no discounts we could see on Bowmar Nutrition’s site, or even the usual subscription program most online supplement retailers offer these days.
+At $39.99 for the 2-lb container, Bowmar Nutrition Protein offers reasonable value, assuming you enjoy the unconventional flavors and ingredients.
+However, we found no discounts on Bowmar Nutrition’s site or the subscription programs most online supplement retailers provide.

-Along with Bowmar’s site, Whey Protein is widely available through Amazon and many independent online retailers.
+Besides Bowmar’s site, Whey Protein is widely available through Amazon and numerous independent online retailers.

 Studies